Exact mean-field solution of a spin chain with short-range and long-range interactions: Diagonalizing in the thermodynamic limit

 \subsection{Numerical checks}

 In Figure \ref{numerics} we provide numerical checks of the exact spectrum of \eqref{hamil} in the thermodynamic limit given in Section \ref{meanfieldsec}.
 Specifically, we compute numerically the ground state energy density for several parameters and compare it to \eqref{enu} for $\nu=0$ (see below in Section \ref{phas}).
-We observe excellent agreement.
+We observe excellent agreement, with a relative precision of order $10^{-4}$.